P79N6A/CDesign/docs/react/faq.en-US.md

 title: FAQ
 ---

-Here are the frequently asked questions about Ant Design and antd that you should look up before you ask in community or create new issue.
+Here are the frequently asked questions about CDesign and antd that you should look up before you ask in community or create new issue.
 We also maintain a [FAQ issues label](http://u.ant.design/faq) for common github issues.

 ---